Malaysian Bahá’í News/Volume 7/Issue 3/Text

 All through last year, it remained a dream — the idea of a Bahá’í Exhibition which would help the undergrads to get a better perspective of the Faith.

-This year the dream took shape and the idea developed legs ——- A mobile book display and exhibition was set up for a
+This year the dream took shape and the idea developed legs — A mobile book display and exhibition was set up for a series of consecutive Sundays in the six residential colleges and hostels, and the Arts and Science Concourse.

 During an exhibition at one of the Colleges.